 PROTECTO 401™ Ceramic Epoxy

 Protecto 401™ is applied to the interior of ductile iron pipe and fittings using specialized application equipment and stringent specifications.
 The lining is designed to be applied at a 40 mils thickness (per SSPC-PA2).
 We perform a non-destructive pinhole detection test and a thickness test to ensure application of a sound, chemically resistant protective lining.
 Because the specifications for application and testing of Protecto 401™ Ceramic Epoxy have been developed for ductile iron pipe using test data and performance history, no deviations from the specification are permitted without prior written approval of the lining manufacturer.
-For details of specifications and testing information, see the "Protecto 401 Ceramic Epoxy Standard for Lining Ductile Iron Pipe and Fittings for Sewer Service", Fifth Edition, available at www.protecto401.com.
+For details of specifications and testing information, see the "Protecto 401 Ceramic Epoxy Standard for Lining Ductile Iron Pipe and Fittings for Sewer Service", Fifth Edition, available on the manufacturer's web site.

 For sales information call: